Archbishop Temple Church of England High School is committed to providing all students in years 7-11 with a programme of activities.

 Partnerships and links

 The CEIAG programme is enhanced through links with several partners who help ensure that pupil experiences and information is up to date and relevant.
-We are a member of the Preston Chamber of Commerce.
+We work with Career Connect.
 We liaise with enterprise co-ordinators from ‘Inspira’, who provide the school with experiences or workshops from people from different industries.

 Head of CEIAG; Mr Ali Gray email@example.com